Pre-General Availability Draft: 2017-08-23

 REVOKE ALLat the global level revokes all granted static global privileges and all granted dynamic privileges.

-PRIVILEGES statement reads the
+FLUSH PRIVILEGES statement

-global_grants table for dynamic privilege
+global_grants table for dynamic

-assignments and registers any unregistered privileges found there.
+privilege assignments and registers any unregistered privileges

 For descriptions of the dynamic privileges provided by MySQL Server and server components included in MySQL distributions, see Section 6.2.1, “Privileges Provided by MySQL”.